 Fishing is main source of income for the locals living on Anegada The local fisherman supply most all fresh fish and lobster served in the British Virgin Islands .

 When on charter your Captain will be happy to introduce you the best Anegada beach bars and restaurants.
 Here you will dine al fresco and feast on fresh lobster or succulent fish pulled from the water by the local fisherman that day.
 On the other hand, you might just try the unparalleled baby back ribs, barbecued chicken, lamb chops, or steak.

 This Island is perfect to just chill-out and wind down.
 This is the ultimate Caribbean getaway – the rest of the world seems a million miles away.
 Here your troubles melt away.

 Cow Wreck Beach, Flash of Beauty, Bones Bight, and Windlass Bight are some of the beautiful beaches where you can relax under the shade of a palm tree or sea grape tree in perfect harmony with nature, undisturbed by the modern world.

 One of the highlights of a trip to Anegada is the excellent snorkeling the reefs provide.
 There is a maze of tunnels, drops, and caves, all with rich marine life.
 SCUBA divers will find angelfish, stingrays, triggerfish, parrotfish, blue tang, and horse-eye jacks around the many shipwrecks.

-The Anegada Rock Iguana is indigenous reptile to the island.
-Unfortunately it’s an endangered species.
+The Anegada Rock Iguana is an indigenous reptile to the island.
+Unfortunately, it’s an endangered species.
 The Island has a special rehabilitation program for these unique animals to rejuvenate their population.

 Due to its remote geography, sparse population, and Indigenous culture, Anegada is truly a world apart.